firebase/firebase-ios-sdk/README.md

 ## Community Supported Efforts

-We've seen an amazing amount of interest and contributions to improve the Firebase SDKs, and we are very grateful!
+We've seen an amazing amount of interest and contributions to improving the Firebase SDKs, and we are very grateful!
 We'd like to empower as many developers as we can to be able to use Firebase and participate in the Firebase community.